Dhuldhoyavarun/smart-door-authentication-system/README.md

 + The Kinesis Video Stream captures video stream from the webcam set up on a local computer.
 The Rekognition Video service is subscribed to the Kinesis Video Stream.
 The output of the Rekognition service is sent to Kinesis Data Stream for further processing.

 + The Rekognition service outputs lead to two scenarios:
-  + For every known face detected by Rekognition, a lambda function is triggered which sends an SMS to the recognised person's phone number containing an OTP that is used to open the virtual door.
+  + For every known face detected, a lambda function is triggered which sends an SMS to the recognised person's phone number containing an OTP that is used to open the virtual door.
   + For every unknown face detected, an Email is sent to the administrator containing a photo of the visitor and a link to the approval form(WP1).
 The details entered in the approval form are used to create a new record in DB2 with the FaceId indexed by the Rekognition service.
 An OTP is sent to new visitor with a set expiration time of 5 minutes.